Q-groupoids and their cohomology: Geometry of graded manifolds

-\begin{rmk} The reader should be aware that the notation here differs from that of much of the existing literature, e.g. \cite{kont:deformation, royt:graded, severa, voronov}, where the supermanifold with function sheaf $\bigwedge \Gamma(E^*)$ is denoted as $E[1]$.
+\begin{rmk} Our notation differs from the notation in much of the literature, for example \cite{kont:deformation, royt:graded, severa, voronov}, where the graded manifold with function sheaf $\bigwedge \Gamma(E^*)$ is denoted as $E[1]$.
 There are two separate distinctions at work here.
-The first is that, following a suggestion of Weinstein, we have placed the ``degree shift'' operator on the left in order to emphasize the fact that it is a functor \footnote{This convention also agrees with the fact that $[-1]E$ is the $\integers$-graded analogue of the $\integers_2$-graded supermanifold $\Pi E$.}.
-The second distinction is that, in the spirit of supergeometry, we have interpreted the operation $[-1]$ to be a geometric, as opposed to an algebraic, operation.
-In other words, the \emph{fibres} of $[-1]E$ are of degree $-1$, whereas in the previous literature $E[1]$ is characterized by the property that the \emph{linear functions} are of degree $1$.
-Because the degree of a homogeneous vector space is opposite in sign to the degree of its dual space, our degree shift operator differs by a sign from the degree shift operator in the existing literature. \end{rmk}
+The first is that, in the spirit of supergeometry, we have interpreted the operation $[-1]$ to be a geometric operation as opposed to an algebraic one.
+In other words, the \emph{fibres} of $[-1]E$ are of degree $-1$, whereas in the cited literature $E[1]$ is characterized by the property that the \emph{linear functions} are of degree $1$.
+Because the degree of a homogeneous vector space is opposite in sign to the degree of its dual space, our degree shift operator differs by a sign from others' degree shift operator.
+The second distinction, that the shift functor is placed on the left instead of the right, is of less importance in the present context of ordinary vector bundles; in the general setting of vector bundles in the category of graded manifolds, there exist both left and right shift functors, but their restrictions to purely even vector bundles are canonically isomorphic. \end{rmk}